 Bond terms are normally made up of multiples of 1 year, with 1 year being the shortest possible term.

 In the case of a conventional bond, the bond principal is repaid at the end of the bond term.
-A perpetual bond, on the other hand, does not have a bond term or a maturity date.
+A perpetual bond, on the other hand, does not have a bond term or a maturity date and principal is never repaid – except in the event of issuer bankruptcy.

 Swiss online trading platform comparison